anfeichtinger/open-trainer-project-poc/README.md

 # Open Trainer Project
 ### Free and open source game trainers by pharrax
+Trainers are written in C# with help of open source library memory.dll (https://github.com/erfg12/memory.dll/wiki)

 ## Who are you?
 I'm pharrax just a IT-student trying to learn.
+You can write me per mail for questions: pharrax.xda@gmail.com

 ## Why do this?
 I wanted to give something to the community.